Ivar Lissner: Career

 In 1938 he returned to East Asia on behalf of Hanseatische Verlagsanstalt and the Abwehr (the German secret service).
 He reported on the Japanese fighting on the Korean-Soviet border, was interviewed by Japanese newspapers and provided information to the German ambassador.
 He also initiated contacts between the Japanese and German military intelligence, and during his stay in Manchuria in 1938 he acted as interpreter at the defection of the KGB chief for the Far East, Genrikh Samoilovich Lyushkov.
 He was given exclusive rights to publish the story in the press.
 In 1939, while in Japan, he used as cover that he was a correspondent for Völkischer Beobachter and Der Angriff.
 He established contacts with the Propaganda Department and the German Embassy in Tokyo (historian Höhne describes him as an unofficial press attaché) and was at that time a respected member of the Nazi-aligned German community in Tokyo.
 In September 1939 the Gestapo once again investigated the case of Lissner's father and arrested him, as they believed they now had reliable evidence.
 Lissner consequently lost his post in Tokyo and a proceeding was opened to exclude him from the NSDAP.
 Lissner urged the Abwehr to release his Jewish father from Gestapo prison.
 This task was managed by Karl Sack and Hans von Dohnányi.
 Three weeks after his arrest, Robert Lissner was released.
 After this, Robert's wife Charlotte sold their whole furniture by auction.
 In mid 1940 Robert and Charlotte Lissner left Germany for Shanghai, where Percy Lissner worked for AEG.
 Lissner's sister Sigrid remained in Berlin despite the promise of the Abwehr that the whole Lissner family would be allowed to leave Germany.
 In 1941 she was murdered by the Gestapo.

 Ambassador Eugen Ott employed Lissner for four more months "for reasons of expediency" after he urged the German Foreign Office that this would be "the only way to prevent Lissner from going over to the enemy" (the Allied Forces).
 The German Embassy in Shanghai and the leader of the NSDAP in Japan ("Landesgruppenleiter") were continuously informed by Ott about the lawsuit against Lissner.
 Ott also tried to expatriate him because of his Jewish origins.
 This was the basis of the persecution of Lissner in Manchuria.
-It seems that Meisinger later circulated the false accusations that Lissner was a Soviet spy based on Ott's idea.
+It seems that Josef Albert Meisinger later circulated the false accusations that Lissner was a Soviet spy based on Ott's idea.